Mariellavanerve/odcm-project/README.md

 ```

 The main aim of this to have a basic structure, which can be easily adjusted to use in an actual project.
-In this example project, the following is done:
-1. Download and prepare data
-2. Run some analysis
-3. Present results in a final pdf generated

 ## Dependencies
 Please follow the installation guides on http://tilburgsciencehub.com/. :